Ballon d’Or 2025 predictions: who will win the trophy?

 Ballon d’Or key points

-• The award ceremony will take place on 28th October.
+• The award ceremony will take place on 22nd September.

-• Since its inception in 1956, the 2020 edition was the only one not to take place due to the COVID-19 pandemic.
+• Since its inception in 1956, the 2020 edition was the only one not to take place, due to the COVID-19 pandemic.

 Ballon d’Or history